 Our goals and objectives are:

-- emphasizes social analysis, critical thinking, communications skills and leadership for social and economic change;
+- emphasizes social analysis, critical thinking, communications skills and leadership for social and economic changes

-- responds to student, workplace and community needs;
+- responds to students, workplace and community needs

 - incorporates the knowledge adult learners bring to the classroom through collaborative learning and critical reflection.